Harry Caray's Italian Steakhouse

-Harry Caray's Italian Steakhouse is an American steakhouse chain specializing in steak and Italian-American cuisine.
+Harry Caray's Italian Steakhouse and Bar is an American steakhouse chain specializing in steak and Italian-American cuisine.
 The restaurant was established in 1987 in Chicago's River North neighborhood, in the former Chicago Varnish Company Building, by a partnership between popular Chicago Cubs broadcaster Harry Caray and restaurateur Grant DePorter.
 It has alternately been described by writers as "famed" and "legendary".

 Harry Caray's fare includes steaks as well as pastas, salads, and seafood.
 They have a total of seven locations throughout the Chicago area, including one seafood restaurant named Harry Caray's Holy Mackerel!.
 The original location contains a large array of sports and Cubs memorabilia.